Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we investigated the feasibility of lightweight body landmark detection based on MediaPipe for the recognition of isolated signs in LIBRAS.
-Preliminary investigations using the pipeline proposed by \cite{alves2024enhancing} indicated that simply replacing OpenPose with the MediaPipe Holistic model (using all available landmarks), although improving time efficiency, dramatically hindered recognition performance.
+This work investigated the feasibility of lightweight body landmark detection with MediaPipe for the recognition of isolated signs in LIBRAS.
+Preliminary investigation of ISLR framework in \cite{alves2024enhancing} indicated that simply replacing OpenPose with the MediaPipe Holistic model, although improved time efficiency, dramatically hindered recognition performance.

-To address this issue, we investigated four strategies for selecting landmark subsets aimed at optimizing recognition accuracy.
-Experimental results revealed that using the landmark subset from the second-best solution of the Google ASL Signs Challenge on Kaggle (referred to as ASL-2nd) achieved the most consistent results, being comparable (or even superior) to state-of-the-art methods.
-Compared to the reference work \citep{alves2024enhancing}, our approach produced optimized solutions in terms of both accuracy and time performance, achieving a runtime reduction of more than 5$\times$.
-Additionally, we showed that applying spline-based imputation has a strong impact on achieving high accuracy, highlighting the importance of landmark post-processing.
+To address this issue, we investigated four strategies for selecting landmark subsets to optimize recognition accuracy.
+Experimental results revealed that using the landmark subset from the second-best solution of the Google ASL Signs Challenge on Kaggle (ASL-2nd) achieved the most consistent results, being comparable (or even superior) to SOTA methods.
+Compared to \cite{alves2024enhancing}, our approach produced optimized solutions in terms of both accuracy and time performance, achieving a runtime reduction of more than 5$\times$.
+Additionally, we showed that spline-based imputation has a strong impact on recognition, highlighting the importance of landmark post-processing.

-Future work includes extending this investigation to other sign languages and datasets, allowing for a more comprehensive analysis of the proposed methodology.
-Additionally, we plan to adapt feature selection techniques to the SLR domain for automatically optimized recognition performance.
-Finally, we envision extending our method to continuous SLR, which involves processing video streams at the sentence level.
+Future work will explore other sign languages, datasets, and lower-end hardware, allowing for a more comprehensive investigation.
+We will also investigate the impact of using pre-trained models (instead of training from scratch) and the effects of spatial upsampling on recognition performance.
+Finally, we envision extending our method to continuous (sentence level) SLR.

-\section{\uppercase{Acknowledgements}}
+\section{Acknowledgements}